ahmarhashmi/data-snitch/README.md

 # DATA-SNITCH

-Data Snitch is an ETL tool that Evaluates the data from Mongodb, Transforms it and then Loads the data to Redshift
+Data Snitch is an ETL tool that Extracts the data from Mongodb, Transforms it and then Loads the data to Redshift

 ## Built With:
 * Java 17